AugCogVR/cogbre-vr/README.md

 ### To use hardware:
 - Enable Open XR: Project Settings -> XR Plug-In Management -> check "Open XR"
-- Deactivate XR Device Simulator: Hierarchy -> SampleScene -> right click XR Device Simulator -> Toggle Active State (or go to inspector and uncheck the very first checkbox)
+- Deactivate XR Device Simulator: Hierarchy -> SampleScene -> right click XR Device Simulator -> Toggle Active State (or go to Inspector and uncheck the very first checkbox)

 ### To use device simulator:
 - Reverse the above

 NOTE: Recently, Unity will crash if you start the app configured to use VR Hardware but the hardware is powered off/disconnected.
-Before some recent change I can't pinpoint, it would gracefully and silently ignore taht the hardware was not available and proceed without it.
+Before some recent change I can't pinpoint, it would gracefully and silently ignore that the hardware was not available and proceed without it.
 If you figure it out let me know.

 # Running it